 Emergency Notice | Although we are in the midst of a global epidemic, we want to assure our current and inquiring clients that we are working diligently while taking all necessary and precautionary steps to ensure the safety and health of our WKW staff. ***Please note that we offer virtual meetings.***

 Injury Attorneys | Restoring LivesTM

-/ Using Experts to Assess Future Damage Blog Posts/ Using Experts to Assess Future Damages
+/ Blog/ Using Experts to Assess Future Damages

 When determining damages in personal injury cases, juries can factor in possible lost future earnings and potential future expenses to calculate a figure that reflects the actual known damages in a case as well as probable future damages.
 These future damages can also be used to help determine an appropriate settlement amount for future pain and suffering.

 Determining future damages may involve the use of many expert witnesses, including some of the following.

 These experts can help determine the future earning capacity and work ability of an injured party.
 They look at various factors of the future work capacity of the claimant, including physical and mental work requirements; national and local labor market trends, changes, and statistics; employment practices and expectations of past or potential employers; and vocational and job skill requirements and transferability issues.